MyEcoria/anium/privacy.md

 ● A "Wallet Seed" is a unique code that is provided to you by the App, through its direct interaction with the Nano/Banano block lattice network (i.e., without our involvement), when you first create a new wallet on the Nano/Banano block lattice network (a "Wallet") using the App.
 Your Wallet Seed is the only way for you to recover your Wallet on the Nano/Banano block lattice network and access any Nano/Banano currency that you store in your Wallet.
 Your Wallet Seed is stored on your device and is never sent to us.
 Therefore, you are solely responsible for the security and safeguarding your Wallet Seed.
 We do not record, store or have access to your Wallet Seed and we cannot recover it for you if you lose it.

-● Any Banano/Nano currency that you choose to hold, store, manage, receive, send or transmit using the App, and any balance or transaction information relating to it, are never held, stored, known, managed, received, sent or transmitted by Pilium.
+● Any Banano/Nano currency that you choose to hold, store, manage, receive, send or transmit using the App, and any balance or transaction information relating to it, are never held, stored, known, managed, received, sent or transmitted by Anium.
 You are solely responsible for the security and privacy of your own Nano currency and information relating to it.

 ● We do not track the location of your device through the App.